 Each month, birth certificate information is used to generate a list of Connecticut women who have delivered a live born infant instate within the past two to six months.
 From this list, approximately 200 women per month are randomly selected to participate in the survey.

 Addressing racial and ethnic disparities is an overarching priority for programs within the Connecticut DPH.
-Staff within DPH’s Community, Family and Health Equity Section (CFHES) are actively working to both understand and address the marked and persistent perinatal disparities that exist for particular racial and ethnic groups in Connecticut.
+Staff within DPH’s Community, Family Health and Prevention Section (CFHPS) are actively working to both understand and address the marked and persistent perinatal disparities that exist for particular racial and ethnic groups in Connecticut.
 As such, ensuring there is an adequate number of responses from affected racial and ethnic groups of interest are critical for analysis.

 Women from certain racial and ethnic groups are sampled at a higher rate because some groups experience more pregnancy-related problems.
 Oversampling ensures that an adequate number of responses are attained to allow for meaningful analyses to investigate disparities in perinatal indicators.
 Connecticut's sample is stratified into four categories based on maternal race/ethnicity: Non-Hispanic Black, Non-Hispanic White, Non-Hispanic Other Races, and Hispanic.